Benoxaprofen: Cutaneous side effects

-Cutaneous side effects of benoxaprofen are photosensitivity, onycholysis, rash, milia, increased nail growth, pruritus (itch), and hypertrichosis.
-Photosensitivity leads to burning, itching, or redness when patients are exposed to sunlight.
-A study shows that benoxaprofen, or other lipoxygenase-inhibiting agents, might be helpful in the treatment of psoriasis because the migration inhibition of the inflammatory cells (leukocytes) into the skin.
+Cutaneous side effects of benoxaprofen included photosensitivity, onycholysis, rash, milia, increased nail growth, pruritus, and hypertrichosis.
+Photosensitivity can lead to burning, itching, or redness when patients are exposed to sunlight.

 Gastrointestinal side effects

-Gastrointestinal side effects of benoxaprofen are bleeding, diarrhoea, abdominal pain, anorexia, mouth ulcers, and taste change.
+Gastrointestinal side effects of benoxaprofen included bleeding, diarrhoea, abdominal pain, anorexia, mouth ulcers, and taste change.
 According to a study, the most appearing gastric side effects are vomiting, heartburn, and epigastric pain.

-Side effects in the central nervous system
+Central nervous system side effects

-For a small number of people, taking benoxaprofen might result in depression, lethargy, and feeling ill.
+For a small number of people, taking benoxaprofen could result in depression, lethargy, and feeling ill.

 Miscellaneous side effects

-Faintness, dizziness, headache, palpitations, epistaxis, blurred vision, urinary urgency, and gynaecomastia rarely appear in patients who take benoxaprofen.
+Faintness, dizziness, headache, palpitations, epistaxis, blurred vision, urinary urgency, and gynaecomastia also appeared, rarely, in patients who took benoxaprofen.

 Benoxaprofen can also cause hepatotoxicity, which led to death of some elderly patients.
-That was the main reason why benoxaprofen was withdrawn from the market.